Taz (wrestler): All Elite Wrestling (2019–present)

-Professional wrestling style, persona and legacy
+Professional wrestling style and persona

+Senerchia's Hardcore Hall of Fame banner from 2300 Arena received as a 2025 inductee.

-During the initial part of his career, Senerchia worked as the "Tazmaniac" character, which was influenced by The Missing Link, The Steiner Brothers and The Wild Samoans.
-During that time, the Tazmaniac was portrayed as a mute "wild man" and savage archetype common to professional wrestling in that era.
+During the initial part of his career, Senerchia wrestled as the "Tazmaniac", a mute "wild man" and savage archetype common to professional wrestling in that era, influenced by The Missing Link, the Steiner Brothers, and the Wild Samoans.

-After Senerchia legitimately broke his neck in 1995 and took a prolonged hiatus, he transitioned to a Mixed Martial Arts influenced character upon his return to action simply known as "Taz".
-Inside the ring, Taz became known as the "Human Suplex Machine" due to his wide array of suplex variations (dubbed "Tazplexs" by ECW commentator Joey Styles) and introduced a new finishing move, the Tazmission, a Katahajime judo chokehold, drawn from his own legitimate background in Judo.
+After Senerchia legitimately broke his neck in 1995 and took a prolonged hiatus, he transitioned to a mixed martial arts-influenced character upon his return to action simply known as "Taz".
+Inside the ring, Taz became known as the "Human Suplex Machine" due to his wide array of suplex variations (dubbed "Tazplexes" by ECW commentator Joey Styles) and introduced a new finishing move, the Tazmission, a Kata ha jime judo chokehold, drawn from his own legitimate background in Judo.
 Within professional wrestling, Tazz is often credited as the person who popularised forcing opponents to "tap out" to signal a submission (previously, the convention was to verbally submit), something he brought over from MMA.

-Outside of the ring, Taz completely dropped his previous persona and became a foul-mouthed, Brooklyn-accented, rage-filled thug known as "the Most Miserable Man on the Planet".

 Taz also sometimes combined this submission with a suplex, creating a half nelson choke suplex, called the Tazmission-Plex.
 He has also claimed to have named the T-Bone Suplex.
 When Taz was signed by WWF, other wrestlers complained to Vince McMahon about his style, calling him dangerous and didn't want to work with him.
 However, Kurt Angle defended Taz, saying that "Taz was never dangerous with his suplexes".
+As part of his new character, Taz completely dropped his previous persona and became a foul-mouthed, Brooklyn-accented, rage-filled thug known as "the Most Miserable Man on the Planet".